Exclusive: Czech journalist issues Abdallah Sima alert to Rangers ahead of Slavia tie

 Zlámal told Ibrox News: “Sima is the revelation of the season for Slavia.
 He signed for the reserves in July 2020 and joined the A-team a month later.
 The Senegalese forward has scored 15 goals since then, including four in the UEFA Europa League.

 “He and Peter Olayinka are the dangerous wingers who must be well-covered and this opens the space for the other midfielders.
 Sima is amazingly fast and scores beautiful goals with a calm finish or amazing header.

-The tie will also see Ianis Hagi reunited with his Romanian international teammate Nico Stanciu and Zlámal has tipped him to cause the Gers some issues and backed three other stars to show their worth.
+The tie will also see Ianis Hagi reunited with his Romanian international teammate Nico Stanciu and Zlámal has tipped him to cause the Gers some issues, while backing three other stars to show their worth.

 He said: “Stanciu is a great playmaker who can provide play-switching passes, he has been in great shape this year while Lukáš Provod in the midfield is the engine of the team.

 “Also, the 20-year-old central defender David Zima played excellently against Leicester.
 Behind him Ondřej Kolář is a modern goalkeeper who is often involved in the distribution of the ball, playing as high as possible.
 But watch especially for a very strong team performance.”

 Rangers certainly won’t be taking Slavia lightly and they will be have to be well aware of all of the talents in the team.